-Chinua Achebe was very well-known for his work on post-colonialism; his upbringing in southeastern Nigeria made his childhood a firsthand experience into the world of colonialism, and has fuelled such works as Things Fall Apart, the most well-known work of African literature today.
+Chinua Achebe was very well-known for his work on post-colonialism; his upbringing in southeastern Nigeria made his childhood a firsthand experience into the world of colonialism and has fuelled such works as Things Fall Apart, the most well-known work of African literature today.
 Most don’t even associate the name Achebe with his poetry, and yet poems such as Refugee Mother and Child prove that the incredible talent Achebe possessed with the written word did not end with novels alone.
 Chinua Achebe’s Rufugee Mother and Child, can be read in full here.

 Refugee Mother and Child Analysis

 Refugee Mother and Child is written in a very free-form kind of style.
-The phrasing and grammar of each line makes it feel as though this work is only a work of poetry because of the spacing — you would write, for instance, that “No Madonna and Child could touch that picture of a mother’s tenderness for a son she would soon have to forget;” It is a complete sentence.
+The phrasing and grammar of each line make it feel as though this work is only a work of poetry because of the spacing — you would write, for instance, that “No Madonna and Child could touch that picture of a mother’s tenderness for a son she would soon have to forget;” It is a complete sentence.
 And yet, it flows extremely well as a poem.
 The language itself is what is poetic.
 Use of the Madonna and Child imagery — referencing the popular imagery of the Virgin Mary holding her Son in her arms — immediately contrasts a beautiful image with a horrible one.
 To say that the beautiful image cannot touch the terrible one can be telling of a number of things.
 Perhaps it means that religion is of no comfort, or perhaps it means that the most beautiful image in the world cannot compare to a mother’s love.

 There is an interesting spacing aspect of this poem that it presented in this verse — the beginning of the next verse is placed here instead, in the form of “the air was heavy with odours.”
 Alone, this is barely a complete thought, though it does fill in a few imagery-based details on our setting.

 The continuation of the aforementioned line fills in the setting of them poem incredibly well.
-While the first verse of the poem established a truly sad atmosphere in “a son she soon would have to forget,” the entirety of this verse is dedicated to filling in at atmosphere with reality.
+While the first verse of the poem established a truly sad atmosphere in “a son she soon would have to forget,” the entirety of this verse is dedicated to filling in an atmosphere with reality.
 This is the world this mother lives in — “blown empty bellies” — “washed-out ribs” — “dried-up bottoms” — “struggling in laboured steps.”
 The imagery is powerful.
-Each line brings on a new horror for the reader to contemplate, a horror that, for this mother, and for each child, is reality in its most real form.
+Each line brings on a new horror for the reader to contemplate, a horror that, for this mother, and for each child, is the reality in its most real form.

 The narrator goes on to tell us that for most mothers, the harsh reality hardens them; the act of childbirth is followed by the certain knowledge of coming death and horror, and so they simply stop caring for the lives of their children… they simply can’t afford to.
 This is not true, we are told, for the mother who forms our central character.
 Ghostly imagery is used here — the ghost of a smile, the ghost of her pride — to show that the mother is still heavily affected by the need to not care, but still fights through for her son.